daveyarwood/blog.djy.io/src/_drafts/alda-and-the-nrepl-protocol.md

 {% include JB/setup %}

-As you may have heard, I have been busy, working on Alda v2, a ground-up rewrite of [Alda][alda-website].
+As you may have heard, I have been busy, working on Alda v2, a ground-up rewrite of [Alda][alda-website] using Go and Kotlin.
 As part of this project, I have re-thought the Alda REPL experience to make it closer in spirit to the [nREPL][nrepl] experience that I've been enjoying as a Clojure programmer.

 The big idea about nREPL is that it is a [REPL][repl] that operates over a network connection.
 After starting an nREPL **server**, any number of nREPL